hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 * **The connection test fails:** restart it from the same browser while signed in as the Hexpm administrator who saved the configuration and initiated the test.
 If that administrator is unavailable, disable SSO if it is enabled, have a current administrator save the existing configuration again, then test and re-enable it.
 Leaving the client secret blank while re-saving keeps the current secret.
 * **Account linking says the account is not a member:** add the existing Hexpm account to the organization, then restart from the organization login URL.
 * **A linked identity conflicts:** unlink the existing organization link before attempting to connect the same provider identity or Hexpm account again.
+* **The login says you are signed in as the wrong account:** the provider identity belongs to a different Hexpm account.
+Sign in as that account, or ask an administrator to unlink it.

 Do not send client secrets, authorization codes, tokens, cookies, or raw callback URLs to support.
 The stage and error code from **Recent failures**, the organization name, and the approximate time are sufficient for investigation.

 ### Release scope

-Enabled Phase 2 organizations can use the organization login URL, verified-domain email discovery, and confirmed primary-email account linking.
+Enabled organizations can use the organization login URL and third-party-initiated login.
 Custom Okta dashboard tiles, a public Okta Integration Network listing, and general Microsoft Entra support remain unavailable until their external validation and release gates are complete.

-This release does not support SAML, account creation, invitations, just-in-time membership, SCIM, group or role synchronization, required SSO enforcement, or OIDC logout.
+Nothing yet requires an organization access session.
+This release does not support SAML, account creation, invitations, just-in-time membership, domain verification, SCIM, group or role synchronization, required SSO enforcement, or OIDC logout.